What is an oil macerate and how do you use it?

-Oily macerates are natural treasures, widely used for their therapeutic properties and cosmetic applications.
-Whether for skin care, hair care or aromatic massages, these vegetable oils enriched with active ingredients offer a gentle and effective solution for everyday life.
+Infused oils are natural treasures, widely used for their therapeutic properties and cosmetic applications.
+Whether for skincare, haircare, or aromatic massages, these plant oils enriched with active ingredients offer a gentle and effective solution for everyday use.
 Discover everything you need to know about these precious products.

-The oily macerate is distinguished by its ease of use and its ability to meet everyday needs.
-Whether to nourish dry skin, calm redness, or prevent the effects of the sun, these macerates act in depth, while respecting the skin's natural barrier.
-In addition, their delicate fragrance, from macerated plants, makes them an asset for beauty rituals.
+Infused oils are distinguished by their ease of use and their ability to meet everyday needs.
+Whether it's to nourish dry skin, soothe redness, or protect against sun damage, these oils work deep down while respecting the skin's natural barrier.
+Furthermore, their delicate fragrance, derived from the infused plants, makes them a valuable addition to beauty rituals.

-Integrating an oily macerate into your routine allows you to benefit from the natural properties of plants in a gentle way, without resorting to chemical substances.
-Thanks to their versatility, they can be used alone or mixed with other treatments such as essential oils or moisturizing creams.
+Incorporating an infused oil into your routine allows you to benefit from the natural properties of plants gently, without resorting to chemicals.
+Thanks to their versatility, they can be used alone or mixed with other skincare products such as essential oils or moisturizers.

-An oily macerate is obtained by a prolonged infusion of plants or flowers in a vegetable oil.
-This process allows the extraction of active ingredients, such as fatty acids, vitamins, and mineral salts, present in the parts of the plant used.
-Unlike an essential oil, it is a gentler preparation and easy to integrate into care routines.
+An oil macerate is obtained by prolonged infusion of plants or flowers in a vegetable oil.
+This process allows the extraction of active ingredients, such as fatty acids, vitamins, and minerals, present in the parts of the plant used.
+Unlike an essential oil, it is a gentler preparation and easier to incorporate into skincare routines.

-Oily macerates have been used for centuries in many cultures for their therapeutic benefits and restorative properties.
-Plants such as calendula, known for their anti-inflammatory effects, or meadowsweet, prized for relieving ailments, are among the oldest recipes passed down by ancestral knowledge.
+Infused oils have been used for centuries in many cultures for their therapeutic benefits and restorative properties.
+Plants such as calendula, known for its anti-inflammatory effects, or meadowsweet, prized for relieving ailments, are among the oldest recipes passed down through ancestral knowledge.

 Choice of plant and base oil

-The choice of plants is essential to obtain a quality macerate.
-Plants from organic farming are preferred to avoid any contamination by pesticides.
-As for the vegetable oil used as a carrier, it must be pure, cold-pressed and suitable for the desired use, such as sunflower oil for its lightness or sweet almond oil for its softness.
+The choice of plants is essential for obtaining a high-quality macerate.
+Organically grown plants are preferred to avoid any pesticide contamination.
+As for the vegetable oil used as a base, it must be pure, cold-pressed, and suited to the intended use, such as sunflower oil for its lightness or sweet almond oil for its mildness.

-1. Hot maceration : Under the effect of heat, the active ingredients of the plant diffuse more quickly into the oil.
-However, this method can alter certain sensitive active ingredients.
+1. Hot maceration : Under the effect of heat, the plant's active ingredients diffuse more quickly into the oil.
+However, this method can alter some sensitive active ingredients.

 2. Cold maceration : A slow but ideal process to preserve the quality of active elements and therapeutic properties.